Vegan Japanese

 Top-down view of cooled, simmered shiitake mushroom strips stored in a container, ready to use or refrigerate.

-6. Simmer for 20-25 minutes until the liquid has reduced by at least half.
+Place into a small saucepan and add your mushroom liquid and the rest of the ingredients.
+Stir and bring to a simmer.
+Simmer for 20-25 minutes until the liquid has reduced by at least half.
 Allow to cool and store in an airtight container.

-These mushrooms are best served cold, making them perfect for sushi rolls like caterpillar rolls or uramaki with vegan caviar.
+Note: These mushrooms are best served cold, making them perfect for sushi rolls like caterpillar rolls or uramaki with vegan caviar.

 Substitutions